FrankieBoye/engine_power/README.md

 NA for normally aspirated.

-Turbo with variable boost levels.
+Turbo - with variable boost range.

 Supercharged.